Planned for 2020? Fly to Nicaragua early in January, Return near end of March

 School Band Concert

 One evening Debbie texted and mentioned a band concert at the local high school.
-Off we went and joined a hundreds of other parents and grandparents to enjoy Christmas music from the bands of several junior high schools.
+Off we went and joined a hundred other parents and grandparents to enjoy Christmas music from the bands of several junior high schools.
 These are the early years of band music for all of them so we enjoyed the kids and their enthusiasm rather than the skilled team work that will come with future practice.
-Oh, by the way, That;s grandson, Kohen, in the back left corner playing the xylophone.
+Oh, by the way, That's grandson, Kohen, in the back left corner playing the xylophone.

 Our First "RV"